Friedrich Nietzsche: Perspectivism

-Nietzsche claimed the death of God would eventually lead to the realization that there can never be a universal perspective on things and that the traditional idea of objective truth is incoherent.
+Nietzsche claimed the death of God would eventually lead to the realisation that there can never be a universal perspective on things and that the traditional idea of objective truth is incoherent.
 Nietzsche rejected the idea of objective reality, arguing that knowledge is contingent and conditional, relative to various fluid perspectives or interests.
 This leads to constant reassessment of rules (i.e., those of philosophy, the scientific method, etc.) according to the circumstances of individual perspectives.
 This view has acquired the name perspectivism.

-In Thus Spoke Zarathustra, Nietzsche proclaimed that a table of values hangs above every great person.
+In Thus Spoke Zarathustra Nietzsche proclaimed that a table of values hangs above every great person.
 He pointed out that what is common among different peoples is the act of esteeming, of creating values, even if the values are different from one person to the next.
 Nietzsche asserted that what made people great was not the content of their beliefs, but the act of valuing.
 Thus the values a community strives to articulate are not as important as the collective will to see those values come to pass.
 The willingness is more essential than the merit of the goal itself, according to Nietzsche.
 "A thousand goals have there been so far", says Zarathustra, "for there are a thousand peoples.
 Only the yoke for the thousand necks is still lacking: the one goal is lacking.
 Humanity still has no goal."
 Hence, the title of the aphorism, "On The Thousand And One Goal".
 The idea that one value-system is no more worthy than the next, although it may not be directly ascribed to Nietzsche, has become a common premise in modern social science.
 Max Weber and Martin Heidegger absorbed it and made it their own.
 It shaped their philosophical and cultural endeavours, as well as their political understanding.
 Weber, for example, relied on Nietzsche's perspectivism by maintaining that objectivity is still possible—but only after a particular perspective, value, or end has been established.

-Among his critique of traditional philosophy of Kant, Descartes, and Plato in Beyond Good and Evil, Nietzsche attacked the thing in itself and cogito ergo sum ("I think, therefore I am") as unfalsifiable beliefs based on naive acceptance of previous notions and fallacies.
-Philosopher Alasdair MacIntyre put Nietzsche in a high place in the history of philosophy.
-While criticising nihilism and Nietzsche together as a sign of general decay, he still commended him for recognising psychological motives behind Kant and Hume's moral philosophy:
+Among his critique of traditional philosophy of Immanuel Kant, René Descartes and Plato in Beyond Good and Evil, Nietzsche attacked the thing in itself and cogito ergo sum ("I think, therefore I am") as unfalsifiable beliefs based on naive acceptance of previous notions and fallacies.
+The philosopher Alasdair MacIntyre put Nietzsche in a high place in the history of philosophy.
+While criticising nihilism and Nietzsche together as a sign of general decay, he still commended him for recognising psychological motives behind Kant and David Hume's moral philosophy:

 For it was Nietzsche's historic achievement to understand more clearly than any other philosopher ... not only that what purported to be appeals of objectivity were in fact expressions of subjective will, but also the nature of the problems that this posed for philosophy.